 correctly.
 There are three books of sixty puzzles each.

-Because 10-sided dice are used in the game, all rolls
+10-sided dice are used to move around the board,

-are strategic.
-Each number on each die can be either
+all rolls are strategic.
+The numbers on each die can

-positive or negative, so each roll produces eight
+be either positive or negative, so each roll produces

-questions on the game board they will ask.
-Sample
+which of the questions on the board they will ask.

-questions are "Does it have an A?"
-"Is it soft like
+Sample questions are "Does it have an A?"
+"Is it

-The game is designed to be fun, but also to help
+The game is designed to be fun, but it also helps

 Both the puzzles and the game